zf4223v1ms7/nexus-sdk/CONTRIBUTING.md

 ## Writing commit messages

+- Use [Conventional Commits] specification for the commit messages
-- Use the present tense ("Add feature" not "Added feature")
+- Use the present tense (e.g., "feat: add command on cli" not "feat: added command on cli")
-- Use imperative tone ("Add feature" not "Adds feature" or "Adding feature")
+- Use imperative tone ("add command" not "adds command" or "adding command")
 - Reference a ticket if applicable.
 - Add more context and an explanation for the contribution.